Read time ~ 3 coffees ☕☕☕

 Things to note

-• The code received in the query parameter is sent to the back end.
-The back end then requests the Reddit API to get the necessary tokens.
+codereceived in the query parameter is sent to the back end.
+The back end then requests the Reddit API to get the necessary tokens. - An alternative approach could be to redirect the user to the back-end directly, which will save an API call.

 Back-end server code